cjennings/Vimix-cursors/README.md

+# Fork Info
 This is a fork of [vinceliuice's](https://github.com/vinceliuice) [Vimix Cursors](https://github.com/vinceliuice/Vimix-cursors).
 This fork contains bug fixes and modifications to the install scripts fo FreeBSD compatibility.

 I recommend you use the links above for any cloning or submissions.

 # Vimix cursors